UNIX Consulting and Expertise

 PS: as a side note, Thomas Kurian, who presented the Software Strategy webcast, managed to give one of the dullest presentations I’ve seen.
 Seriously, that was a really important session, but I almost nodded off a couple of times.
 Dire.

-SuCLE lives: Oracle/Sun merger approved by the EU No comments yet
+SuCLE lives: Oracle/Sun merger approved by the EU Comments Off on SuCLE lives: Oracle/Sun merger approved by the EU

 The Oracle takeover of Sun has finally been approved by the EU, after a long delay while the EU competition folks had to discover that, in fact, MySQL wasn’t the only open source database on the planet.
 Shocking discovery, I know.